lochnerr/secure-boot/README.md

 # secure-boot
-Utilities for creating and installing (on AWS) UEFI secure boot keys.
+Utilities for creating and installing UEFI secure boot keys.

+Developed to support secure booting on AWS EC2.